 Get a head start, earning college credits at UD

-Participate in peer-led sessions and tutoring provided by highly qualified UD students
+Participate in peer-led mentoring and tutoring sessions provided by highly qualified UD students

-Engage in specialized classes that includes instruction and mentoring provided by University of Delaware faculty and program advocates.
+Engage in specialized classes that includes instruction provided by University of Delaware faculty and program advocates.

 Build new relationships with instructors, peer mentors and fellow students